All investment strategies have the potential for profit and loss, your or your clients’ capital may be at risk.

 Spencer joined Baillie Gifford in 2000 and is an Investment Manager in the Global Alpha Team.
 He became a Partner in 2013 and has also spent time working in the Fixed Income, Japanese, European and UK Equity Teams.
 Spencer managed the Investment Grade Long Bond Fund whilst being a Fixed Income Investment Manager and the European portion of wider Global portfolios whilst in the European Team.
 He has also spent time with our Emerging Markets Team.
 Spencer has been involved in the Global Alpha portfolio since inception in 2005 and has focused exclusively on this portfolio management responsibility since early 2007.
 He graduated BSc in Medicine from the University of St Andrews in 1997, followed by two years of clinical training in Edinburgh.

 Malcolm is an Investment Manager in the Global Alpha Team.
 He has been involved in Global Alpha since the product’s inception in 2005 and this is his sole portfolio responsibility.
 He joined Baillie Gifford in 1999 and spent his graduate rotation in the UK Small Cap Team before joining the North American Team.
 Malcolm managed the North American portion of wider Global portfolios whilst in the North American Team.
-He is a member of the CFA Society of the UK and became a Partner of the firm in 2011.
-Malcolm graduated MA in Economics and History in 1998 and MLitt in Economics, Politics and Management in 1999 both from the University of St Andrews.
+He became a Partner of the firm in 2011 and, in 2021, he became a Managing Partner with overall oversight for the investment department.
+Malcolm graduated MA in Economics and History in 1998 and MLitt in Economics, Politics and Management in 1999, both from the University of St Andrews.